hannibal002/SkyHanni/FEATURES.md

 + Farming contest timer.
 + Wrong fungi cutter mode warning.
 + Show the price per garden experience inside the visitor gui.
 + Support for mushroom cow pet perk.
-(Counting and updating mushroom collection when breaking crops with mushroom blocks, added extra gui for time till crop milestones)
+(Counting and updating mushroom collection when breaking crops with mushroom blocks, extra gui for time till crop milestones)
 + Blocks/Second display in crop milestone gui.
 + Farming armor drops counter
 + **Colored Name** - Show the visitor name in the color of the rarity.
 + **Visitor Item Preview** - Show the base type for the required items next to new visitors (Note that some visitors may require any crop)
-+ Added **Teleport Pad Compact Name** - Hide the 'Warp to' and 'No Destination' texts over teleport pads.
++ **Teleport Pad Compact Name** - Hide the 'Warp to' and 'No Destination' texts over teleport pads.
++ Money per Hour Advanced stats - Show not only Sell Offer price but also Instant Sell price and NPC Sell price (Suggestion: Enable Compact Price as well for this)

 ## Commands
 - /wiki (using hypixel-skyblock.fandom.com instead of Hypixel wiki)